MDRCS/grokking-kubernetes/README.md

     Eventually you will want to parameterize your application to make its configuration more reusable in different environments.
 Packaging tools like Helm are the best choice for this kind of parameterization.

+### + Developer Workflows - Building a Development Cluster :

+    - Setting Up a Shared Cluster for Multiple Developers When setting up a large cluster, the primary goal is to ensure that multiple users can simultaneously use the cluster without stepping on one another’s toes.
+The obvious way to separate your different developers is with Kubernetes namespaces.
+      Namespaces can serve as scopes for the deployment of services so that one user’s frontend service doesn’t interfere with another user’s frontend service.
+Namespaces are also scopes for RBAC, ensuring that one developer cannot accidentally delete another developer’s work.
+Thus, in a shared cluster it makes sense to use a namespace as a developer’s workspace.

+    + Generate Certificate FOR NEW DEV :
+    $ cd developer_workflow
+    $ go run generate_certificate.go client dev1

+     This creates files called client-key.pem and client.csr.
+You then can run the following script to create and download a new certificate :

+    $ vi ndev-kubeconfig
+    $ chmod +x ndev-kubeconfig.sh # make the file an executable
+    $ bash ndev-kubeconfig.sh #run the script `ndev-kubeconfig` to generate config for the cluster.

+    This script prints out the final information that you can add to a kubeconfig file to enable that user.
+    Of course, the user has no access privileges, so you will need to apply Kubernetes RBAC for the user in order to grant them privileges to a namespace.

+    + Create a namespace
+     ns='my-namespace'
+     kubectl create namespace ${ns}
+     kubectl annotate namespace ${ns}
+     annotation_key=annotation_value

+    + RBAC Authorization :
+    + When the namespace is created, you want to secure it by ensuring that you can grant access to the namespace to a specific user.
+      To do this, you can bind a role to a user in the context of that namespace.
+You do this by creating a RoleBinding object within the namespace itself.
+The RoleBinding might look like this:

+    $ vi role-binding.yaml

+        apiVersion: rbac.authorization.k8s.io/v1
+        kind: RoleBinding
+        metadata:
+          name: example
+          namespace: my-namespace
+        roleRef:
+          apiGroup: rbac.authorization.k8s.io
+          kind: ClusterRole
+          name: edit
+        subjects:
+        - apiGroup: rbac.authorization.k8s.io
+          kind: User
+          name: myuser

+    $ kubectl create -f role-binding.yaml

+    + If you want to limit the amount of resources consumed by a particular namespace, you can use the ResourceQuota resource to set a limit to the total number of resources that any particular namespace consumes.
+For example, the following quota limits the namespace to 10 cores and 100 GB of memory for both Request and Limit for the pods in the namespace:

+        apiVersion: v1
+        kind: ResourceQuota
+        metadata:
+          name: limit-compute
+          namespace: my-namespace
+        spec:
+          hard:
+            requests.cpu: "10"
+            requests.memory: 100Gi
+            limits.cpu: "10"
+            limits.memory: 100Gi

+    + Namespace management
+      making the developer’s namespace too persistent encourages the developer to leave things lying around in the namespace after they are done with them, and garbage-collecting and accounting individual resources is more complicated.
+      An alternate approach is to temporarily create and assign a namespace with a bounded time to live (TTL).
+      This ensures that the developer thinks of the resources in the cluster as transient and that it is easy to build automation around the deletion of entire namespaces when their TTL has expired.

+    + In this model, when the developer wants to begin a new project, they use a tool to allocate a new namespace for the project.
+      When they create the namespace, it has a selection of metadata associated with the namespace for management and accounting.
+      Obviously, this metadata includes the TTL for the namespace, but it also includes the developer to which it is assigned, the resources that should be allocated to the namespace (e.g., CPU and memory), and the team and purpose of the namespace.
+      This metadata ensures that you can both track resource usage and delete the namespace at the right time.

+    + you can use ScheduledJobs to acheive allocation of new namespaces and doing garbage collecting for Experied TTL namespaces.

+    + App Initial Startup - Best Practices :
+    best solution is to have a startup script like startup.sh that create all depandencies within a namespace to ensure that all of the application’s dependencies are correctly created, example (node.js) :

+        kubectl create my-service/database-stateful-set-yaml
+        kubectl create my-service/middle-tier.yaml
+        kubectl create my-service/configs.yaml

+        You then could integrate this script with npm by adding the following to your package.json:
+        {
+            ...
+            "scripts": {
+                "setup": "./setup.sh",
+                ...
+            }
+        }

+    + Containers - Best Practices
+    the best practice is to delete and re-create the Deployment. for new release of a docker image.

+    Just like installing dependencies, it is also a good practice to make a script for performing this deployment.
+    An example deploy.sh script might look like the following:

+    kubectl delete -f ./my-service/deployment.yaml
+    perl -pi -e 's/${old_version}/${new_version}/' ./my-service/deployment.yaml
+    kubectl create -f ./my-service/deployment.yaml

+    + Setting Up a Development Environment Best Practices Setting up successful workflows on Kubernetes is key to productivity and happiness.
+Following these best practices will help to ensure that developers are up and running quickly:
+    Think about developer experience in three phases: onboarding, developing, and testing.
+Make sure that the development environment you build supports all three of these phases.
+    When building a development cluster, you can choose between one large cluster and a cluster per developer.
+There are pros and cons to each, but generally a single large cluster is a better approach.
+    When you add users to a cluster, add them with their own identity and access to their own namespace.
+Use resource limits to restrict how much of the cluster they can use.
+    When managing namespaces, think about how you can reap old, unused resources.
+Developers will have bad hygiene about deleting unused things.
+Use automation to clean it up for them.
+    Think about cluster-level services like logs and monitoring that you can set up for all users.
+Sometimes, cluster-level dependencies like databases are also useful to set up on behalf of all users using templates like Helm charts.